MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>>> ###### Method 1 - Using Control Tower's Account factory to create an account

 >>>> From the Control Tower dashboard.
-Either select Organizations and create resoure, Create account.
+Either select Organizations and create resource, Create account.

 >>>>>![](./img/inst/afaddaa.png)

->>>> Fill out the account information, ensureing that the new created child OU is sellected under the Organizational unit section.
+>>>> Fill out the account information, ensuring that the new created child OU is selected under the Organizational unit section.
 Create account.

 >>>>>![](./img/inst/afadd.png)

->>>> Here you wil lsee that the account is now enrolled within Control Tower.
+>>>> Here you will see that the account is now enrolled within Control Tower.

 >>>> ###### Method 2 - Using Control Tower's Account factory to create an account